mixelpixx/bm25_rag/README.md

    - Install required packages
    - Set up environment variables
    - Start the Flask server
+   - Open the frontend in your default web browser

    For manual setup or non-Windows users, follow these steps:
    ```